PalisadoesFoundation/talawa-docs/docs/introduction/faq.md

 ---

 ### What is the Talawa Project?
-Talawa project is open source software for managing Community Based Organizations
+The Talawa project is an open source software for managing community-based organizations.

 [↑ table of contents](#table-of-contents)

 ---

 ### Why should I use Talawa?
-Talawa provides help to community based organizations collaborate with their membership.
+Use Talawa to bring effective communication and coordination to your organization's planning.
+It is designed to help the community-based organizations collaborate with their membership.
 These organizations would include religious groups, non-profit charities, social groups and in limited cases, businesses.​

 [↑ table of contents](#table-of-contents)

 ---

 ### What does 'Talawa' mean, how do I pronounce it?
 Talawa is a Jamaican Patois word that means to be strong, fearless, strong-willed, and not to be underestimated.
-Jamaicans have always had a motto that encapsulates this idea of being great: 'We likkle but we tallawah' It means that we may be small, but we are strong, we are mighty, and can do anything.
+Jamaicans have always had a motto that encapsulates this idea of being great: 'We likkle but we talawa'.
+It means that we may be small, but we are strong, we are mighty, and can do anything.
 It is pronounced exactly as it is spelled: /Tala-wa/.

 [↑ table of contents](#table-of-contents)

 ---

-### What services are provided by Talawa?
+### What are the components of Talawa?
 Talawa has three main components:
 1. A mobile application with social media features
 2. A web based portal to be used by the organization’s administrative team, and